leopardslab/nodecloud/README.md

 It is an array of supported providers.

 1.  `name` : Provider identifier, this can be used to identify the plugin at a glance.
-2.  `tag` : Tag name that will be used to load the given provider.
+2.  `tag` : Tag name that will be used to load the given provider internally.
-3.  `libName` : Name of the plugin repository eg: nodecloud-aws-plugin
+3.  `plugin` : Plugin module

 This config file can contain array of objects for all providers and all will be loaded.
 Supported values for `name` : Azure, google, AWS